AGOVV: 1971–2003: Amateur years

-Second period of professionalism (2003–2013)
+2003–13: Eerste Divisie

 Upon returning to professional football, in the 2003–04 season, former international Jurrie Koolhof was appointed as the club's head coach.
 He succeeded Stanley Menzo, who did not have the necessary coaching diploma.
 That season, forward Klaas-Jan Huntelaar became top goalscorer of the Eerste Divisie with 26 goals.
 After two seasons with average success and without having made it to promotion play-offs, management sought a new approach and Koolhof's contract was not extended.
 Menzo was now in possession of the diploma and was appointed head coach for the 2005–06 season.
-AGOVV won the post-competition with Menzo for the first time, but he left the club for Volendam after the season.
+AGOVV won the post-competition with Menzo for the first time, who then left the club for Volendam after the season.
 Menzo was succeeded by Rini Coolen.
 Coolen was sacked halfway through the 2006–07 season due to the poor results.
 The season was completed by the two assistant coaches Roberto Klomp and Marco Heering without success: AGOVV finished last in the league table.

 John van den Brom was contracted as head coach for the next three seasons.
-A 6th place finish in the 2009–10 season was the best result since AGOVV's return to professional football, when the club would play one last time in the promotion play-offs.
+A 6th-place finish in the 2009–10 season was the best result since AGOVV's return to professional football, when the club would play one last time in the promotion play-offs.
 After the 2009–10 season, Van den Brom moved to ADO Den Haag, notwithstanding his one-year ongoing contract; Hans de Koning succeeded him.
 Because AGOVV and De Koning could not reach an agreement on a new contract after one season, Hans van Arum came over from Vitesse as the new head coach; his first head coaching job.
 Van Arum was suspended for "security reasons" for the last game of the following season, 2011–12.
 AGOVV had only missed the bottom spot in the league because FC Emmen had been deducted six points due to financial irregularities.
 Andries Ulderink became manager for the 2012–13 season.